 Under the Absolute Trust, the Residuary Fund is a Potentially Exempt Transfer (PET).
 Provided you survive for at least seven years after the start of the bond, this PET is totally free of IHT.
-If you were to die within seven years, the PET will be included in the value of your estate for IHT purposes.
-Depending on when your death occurs and what other gifts you have made, taper relief may be available to reduce the amount of IHT payable if the total of your chargeable transfers exceeds the available nil rate band allowance at your death.
-Speak to your Financial Adviser to understand how any IHT exemptions or reliefs may apply in your particular circumstances.
+If you were to pass away within seven years, the PET will be included in the value of your estate for IHT purposes.
+Depending on when your death occurs and what other gifts you have made, taper relief may be available to reduce the amount of IHT payable if the total of your chargeable transfers exceeds the available nil rate band allowance on your death.
+Please speak to your Financial Adviser to understand how any IHT exemptions or reliefs may apply in your particular circumstances.